 - Make sure the doctor knows if you are currently ill.
 Tell your doctor if you are pregnant or breastfeeding.
 Tell your doctor if you have heart disease, blood vessel disease, or lung disease

 - Make sure your doctor knows if you have a weak immune system.
 You may not be fully protected by this vaccine.

 - Tell your doctor if you have any problems with spinal fluid leaking, which could be caused by a birth defect, previous surgery, or a skull fracture.
 This vaccine may not prevent meningitis in people who have spinal fluid problems.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 If you notice these less serious side effects, talk with your doctor:

-- Soreness, redness, or a lump where the shot was given
+- Pain, itching, redness, swelling, tenderness, or a lump where the shot was given